lab-sun/NLE-DM/README.md

 ```
 BDD10K for semantic segmentation
 BDD_OIA for jointly predict actions and explanations
-BDD_OIA10k for jointly predict actions and descriptions
+BDD_AD for jointly predict actions and descriptions
 ```
 * Download the pretrained weight and put into the file of `weight` (optional);